RobertL31/fuddly/docs/source/tutorial.rst

 .. note:: You can notice that the graph paths of the modeled data are
           presented in a similar form as Unix file paths (for instance ``TestNode/middle/val2``).
-As it is explained in the section :ref:`tuto:disruptors`, using these paths are a typical way for referencing a node within a modeled data.
+As it is explained in the section :ref:`tuto:operators`, using these paths are a typical way for referencing a node within a modeled data.